To be a top Kilimanjaro operator, one must be focused on safety.

-It is very important that climbers very completely honest with the guides about their symptoms.
-It is a big mistake to hide or downplay symptoms of altitude sickness due to fear or being told to descend.
+It is very important that climbers are completely honest with the guides about their symptoms.
+It is a big mistake to hide or downplay symptoms of altitude sickness due to feelings of embarassment or fear of being told to descend.
 It is only with accurate feedback can guides take actions to treat your sickness.
 We should mention here than AMS can cause confusion and impair decision making.
 Some people may think they are good to go while other things suggest more serious altitude sickness.
 Keep the lines of communication open at all times.

 With conflicting data and a willing participant, the guide’s judgement comes into play.
 Usually they will give it more time in order to gather more information as long as there is no medical urgency.
 We don’t want to cut a person’s trip off prematurely, nor do we want to allow someone to unintentionally put their life in jeopardy.
 It’s a balancing act.
 The guides understand that everyone wants to summit and will do their best to allow everyone the opportunity – as long as the team can operate with a reasonable degree of safety.